Phase I Pediatric Orthodontics – Amityville, NY

 What Happens During Phase II?

 Phase II orthodontic treatment doesn’t start right after the first phase.
-Instead, your child will have a period to rest and allow the rest of their permanent teeth to safely grow in.
+Instead, your child will have a period to rest and allow the rest of their permanent teeth to safely grow.
 During this time period, our team may recommend a retainer to help ensure any progress from their Phase 1 treatment is maintained.
-Then, once all of their permanent teeth are grown in and they’re eligible for traditional orthodontics (typically, this is between 11 and 13 years old), we can outline all each of their appliance options.
+Then, once all of their permanent teeth are grown in and they’re eligible for traditional orthodontics (typically, this is between 11 and 13 years old), we can outline each of their appliance options.
 With both phases of treatment, our goal is to help ensure that your little one’s smile develops into one that’s healthy, aligned, and even, boosting their oral and overall health.